DrPaulBrewer/single-market-robot-simulator/README.md

     require("single-market-robot-simulator")

 returns an object containing constructors for `Log`, `Simulation` and function `runSimulation`.
 Simulation functionality will run either in the browser or nodejs without modification ("isomorphic javascript").
+On the browser, security policies require different procedures for writing out files.
+Therefore, the log files are not immediately written out to .csv files (as with the stand alone app) but are maintained in memory for use with browser-based plotting software.
+It is the responsibility of other browser software (e.g. `single-market-robot-simulator-savezip`) to write the logs to browser-side `.csv` files.

 Simulations can be run in either synchronous or asynchronous mode.
-Asynchronous mode is useful for running on the browser so that the event loop servicing the user interface does not freeze while waiting for simulation results.
+Asynchronous mode is useful for running on the browser so that the event loop and user interface does not freeze while waiting for simulation results.

 Example code for a web-based simulator based on `single-market-robot-simulator` may be found at